(For phone or tablet users, the "drawer" icon on top left corner (stack of 3 lines) opens the menu for more website pages.

 More than just a church, we're a family!

-We invite you to join us each Sunday morning at 8:30 for Coffee in the Cafe.
+We invite you to join us each Sunday morning at 9:00 for

-Our Morning Worship service begins at 10 am.
-The Evening Service is at 6 pm.
+Our Sunday Morning Worship service begins at 10 am.

 Take a look at our upcoming event calendar above to keep up on other activities.